kleydon/prisma-session-store/README.md

 #### GraphQL Nexus

-If you are using [@nexus/schema](https://www.npmjs.com/package/@nexus/schema) you can define your schema like so:
+If you are using [@nexus/schema](https://www.npmjs.com/package/@nexus/schema) you can define your Session type:

 ```js
 ...